dikaaka/Analyzing-eCommerce-Business-Performance-with-SQL/README.md

 Including the processes calculation of top product category, top product revenue, most canceled product, most canceled product's order numbers, and total canceled customers.
 All of revenue's currency is set as '$'.
 ### **Analysis of Annual Payment Type Usage**
 Including the processes calculation of customer's payment type favorite.
+## NOTE
+I presented the result of each progress in Bahasa Indonesia